Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 If you have used a Cray system in the past, you may be familiar with the legacy linking behaviour of the Cray compiler wrappers.
-Historically, the wrappers build statically linked executables.
-In recent version of the Cray programming environment this not the case anymore, libraries are now **dynamically linked**.
+Historically, the wrappers built statically linked executables.
+In recent versions of the Cray programming environment, this not the case anymore, libraries are now **dynamically linked**.
 The following options are available to you to control the behaviour of your application

 - Follow the default Linux policy and at runtime use the system default version of the shared libraries (so may change as and when system is upgraded)
-- Hardcodes the path of each library into the binary at compile time so that a specific version is when the application start (as long as lib is still installed).
+- Hard code the path of each library into the binary at compile time so that a specific version is loaded when the application start (as long as the library is still installed).
 Set `CRAY_ADD_RPATH=yes` at compile time to use this mode.
 - Allow the currently loaded programming environment modules to select the library version at runtime.
 Applications must not be linked with